 About Us

-We’re a reformed, confessional, presbyterian, and Bible believing church committed to preaching the whole counsel of God and the ordinary means of grace.
+We’re a reformed, Bible believing, and family centered church committed to preaching the whole counsel of God and the ordinary means of grace.

 Reformed – Reformed theology is fundamentally a bible-based theology.
 The Protestant Reformation, led by figures such as John Calvin and other Reformed theologians, sought to recapture and emphasize the biblical truths that had been hidden under the corruption of the medieval catholic church.
 Key aspects of Reformed theology include the doctrines of God’s sovereignty, covenant theology, and the five solas: Scripture alone (sola Scriptura), faith alone (sola fide), grace alone (sola gratia), Christ alone (solus Christus), and glory to God alone (soli Deo gloria).
 These core principles are deeply rooted in the biblical text and reflect the Reformers’ commitment to align their beliefs and practices with the teachings of Scripture.
 (See, for example, Romans 1:16-17, Ephesians 2:8-9, 2 Timothy 3:16-17)